-Why it matters: For young men trying to build self confidence, purpose acts like a compass.
+Why it matters: For young men trying to build self-confidence, purpose acts like a compass.
 Without it, you end up chasing random goals, comparing yourself to others, or trying to impress people who don’t actually matter.
 With it, you know where you’re headed—and that clarity gives you resilience.
-One of the most underrated confidence tips for menis this: before you focus on dating, public speaking, or work performance, first figure out why you want to grow in the first place.

 Stephen Covey, in The 7 Habits of Highly Effective People, suggested a powerful reflection: imagine yourself at your 80th birthday.
 Your friends, family, and colleagues stand up to speak about you.
 What do you want them to say?
 That exercise cuts through the noise.
 It forces you to think not just about what you want to achieve, but about who you want to be.